GreatSQL/GreatSQL-Doc/docs/GreatSQL-FAQ.md

 Or scan the code to join the GreatSQL community QQ group (533341697)<br/>
 ![](https://gitee.com/GreatSQL/GreatSQL-Doc/raw/master/docs/greatsql-qqqun.jpg)

+In addition, we have released a series of videos related to MGR in Bilibili, you can go to learn, video link: https://space.bilibili.com/1363850082.

 ## 4. What is the GreatSQL version plan
 GreatSQL does not plan to follow every minor version, and tentatively odd versions follow the way, that is, 8.0.25, 8.0.27, 8.0.29...
 And so on.